Hubspot Blog Feed

-Below are a five examples of where AI is making waves in manufacturing and supply chain:
+Below are five examples of where AI is making waves in manufacturing and supply chain:

-1) Machine learning algorithms and apps running AI can analyze large and diverse data sets faster and can improve demand forecasting.
+1) Machine learning algorithms and apps, running AI, can analyze large and diverse data sets faster and can improve demand forecasting.
 With the ability to process large amounts of data, and learn along the way, prediction becomes more accurate.
-In recent years, manufacturers have leaned towards AI to predict build-to-order processes and make-to-stock production workflows more effective.
-Manufacturers are reducing supply chain latency for components and parts used in their most heavily customized products by using machine learning.
+In recent years, manufacturers have leaned towards AI to predict build-to-order processes, and make-to-stock production workflows more effective.
+Manufacturers are reducing supply chain latency for components and parts, used in their most heavily customized products, by using machine learning.
 CGN has implemented machine learning algorithms to analyze large amounts of data, find patterns and get clear insights.
-Another great example would be, an incomplete raw dataset was given and the ask was to find any patterns in the data.
-CGN used Data mining techniques, Clustering and forecasting algorithms to predict the missing data hence giving greater insights into the data.
+A great example of this implementation comes from an incomplete raw data-set, where the ask was to find any patterns in the data.
+CGN used data mining techniques, clustering and forecasting algorithms to predict the missing data; giving greater insights into the data.